gbaldev/ReAnimated/README.md

 2. Run `npm install` or `yarn install` to install dependencies
 3. Start the Expo development server with `expo start`
 4. Use the Expo Go app on your device or an emulator to view the project

-## Performance Tips

-- Use `useAnimatedStyle` for dynamic style updates to minimize bridge communication
-- Leverage `useDerivedValue` for computed values that depend on animated values
-- Utilize `runOnJS` when you need to call JavaScript functions from the UI thread
-- Optimize gesture handlers by using `useAnimatedGestureHandler`
-- Use `SharedValue` for values that need to be accessed and modified on the UI thread